beeware/toga/docs/reference/api/widgets/timeinput.rst

   * :any:`datetime.datetime`: The time portion will be extracted.
   * :any:`str`: Will be parsed as an ISO8601 format time string (e.g., "06:12").

-* On Android, the widget only supports hours and minutes, not seconds.
+* On Android, the widget only supports hours and minutes.
+Seconds will always be returned as zero.

+* On Android, the widget does not support minimum and maximum limits.

 Reference
 ---------